Andrey Santos: Vasco da Gama

 At the age of four, Santos was introduced to futsal in an effort to lose weight.
-He fell in love with the game, and began playing as a defender, before being moved up to midfield during his time in Vasco da Gama's youth academy.
+He fell in love with the game.
+He originally played in defence, before swapping to midfield during his time in Vasco da Gama's youth academy.

 On 6 March 2021, at the age of 16, Santos made his professional debut for Vasco da Gama as an 85th-minute substitute in a 1–0 Campeonato Carioca loss away to Volta Redonda.
 He would go on to make his league debut in a 3–0 Série B defeat away to Londrina on 28 November 2021.
 In the 2022 season, Vasco manager Zé Ricardo made Santos a starter in the team, propelling his career to new heights.
 He became the youngest goalscorer in the club's history on 7 June 2022, netting in a 3–2 Série B victory away to Náutico.